Who Benefits From Vision Therapy?

 - Remediation or compensation for existing vision and eye problems

-There are five key areas of function that Vision Therapy addresses:
+There are six key areas of function that Vision Therapy addresses:

 - Visual Motor Guidance (gross motor and fine motor)